vns1311/ansible_primer/Readme.md

 Cache Update happens every time we run the playbook.
 We either use the cache_valid_time parameter to update the cache at periodic intervals

 3. Tags
-We can tag each task with a tag and then apply parameters at a tag level
+We can tag each task with a tag and then apply parameters at a tag level or run only specific tags.
+Eg: ansible-playbook sites.xml --tags "packages"

+## Get only active sites
+### Shell module
+It will run a shell command and store the output in a register variable